Skip to main content

 Volcanoes National Park Gorilla Trekking

-Nyungwe Forest Canopy Walks
+Nyungwe Forest Canopy Walks and Chimpanzee Tracking

-Lake Kivu Water Activities
+Lake Kivu Beach Towns and Water Activities

 May Events & Festivals